 Peak travel to Montreal occurs between June and September, especially July and August, the months when most North American schools are out and Old Montreal and the city festival schedule is in full swing.

-Summer weather in Montreal is warm and sunny and perfect for strolling the streets, lounging on outdoor patios and attending the myriad festivals that take place, including the Montreal Jazz Festival, Osheaga and Pride Montreal.
+Summer weather in Montreal is warm and sunny and perfect for strolling the streets, lounging on outdoor patios, and attending the myriad of festivals that take place, including the Montreal Jazz Festival, Osheaga, and Pride Montreal.
 Tens of thousands of people descend on Montreal to shake their stuff for these festivals and others.

-If you visit Montreal between June and September, you will have no shortage of open-air activities, public programming and neighbourhood festivities - big and small scale - to spice up your Montreal stay.
+If you visit Montreal between June and September, you will have no shortage of open-air activities, public programming, and neighborhood festivities - big and small scale - to spice up your Montreal stay.

 02 of 04

-Lots of visitors are reluctant to go to Montreal in the winter because of the cold, snow and ice.
-However, you can still pack a lot into a chilly Montreal sojourn and enjoy its fine food, shopping, culture, not to mention outdoor activities, like ice skating, cross country skiing, or Montreal winter festival.
+Lots of visitors are reluctant to go to Montreal in the winter because of the cold, snow, and ice.
+However, you can still pack a lot into a chilly Montreal sojourn and enjoy its fine food, shopping, culture, not to mention outdoor activities, like ice skating, cross-country skiing, or Montreal winter festivals.

 Montreal is colder and gets more snow than Toronto or New York City.
 If you're not from a northern country, the chill and snow of Toronto may be unlike anything you've experienced.
 Brace yourself but do not be afraid.

 Temperatures reach sub-zero consistently December through February for sure.
-Gloves, parkas, proper winter boots and hats are a given.
-Read more about How to Dress for Winter.
+Gloves, parkas, proper winter boots, and hats are a given.

 Most snowfall occurs from December through March, averaging between 40 and 60 cm (16 and 24 inches) per month during this time.
 Snowstorms can be sudden and intense and affect traffic and air travel.